Pablo Grobas Illobre, PhD

 02/2025 – Present

-Currently developing QM/MM quantum chemistry software in C++ and Fortran in collaboration with the Software for Chemistry & Materials company.
-This work is complemented by Python programming for machine learning, data analysis, statistics, and visualization.
+I lead the development of QM/MM quantum-chemistry algorithms in C++ and Fortran within the Amsterdam Modeling Suite, in collaboration with the Software for Chemistry & Materials.
+This work is complemented with Python for machine learning, data analysis, and scientific visualization in spectroscopy and multiscale modelling research.

 My research integrates intensive software development to investigate: